Boys Are Easy: Plot

 Ching Sing (Richard Ng) is a hardworking father.
 His wife died when their children were young so he spent most of his life taking care of his children.
 He has three daughters, Ching Siu Tung (Brigitte Lin), Ching Siu Nam (Maggie Cheung), Ching Siu Sze (Chingmy Yau) and a son, Ching Siu Pei (Jimmy Lin).
 Ching Sing wants his daughters to get married, so he fakes a terminal illness and forces them to get creative about their romantic relationships, asking to see their boyfriends over dinner.

 Siu Tung, who is a police officer, meets a male prostitute called Simon Tse Sai (Tony Leung Ka-fai).
 She offers him money to be her boyfriend for one day to lie to her father.
 Simon accidentally falls in love with Siu Tung and tries everything to make her fall in love with him.
 After failing and embarrassing himself multiple times, Siu Tung finally falls in love with Simon.
 Siu Nam is a social worker.
 She meets a poor gangster called Wu Ying (Jacky Cheung) and decides to help his family, but instead tries to join the underworld to impress him.
 Because of this, Wu Ying decides to leave the underworld and start a brand new life with her.
 Siu Sze, who is a doctor, meets 27-year-old virgin named Lee Chi Ko (Ekin Cheng) through one of her female patients.
-Having been told that Chi Ko has been set up many time with different girls due to his fear of sex, Siu Sze pranks him by tempting him to have sex, but it fails.
+Having been told that Chi Ko has been set up many times with different girls due to his fear of sex, Siu Sze pranks him by tempting him to have sex, but it fails.
 Siu Sze realizes that he cares about her a lot and they fall in love with each other.

 Over dinner having met all of the boyfriends, Ching Sing reveals that his long time pen pal Chi Sum Chan (Sandra Ng) is coming to Hong Kong.
 Only after a few days, they already start to hate her because of her obvious schemes to steal their father's money.
 Gangsters break in to their house to try and murder Siu Tung but when they fail, they kidnap and leave with Sum Chan, not realizing that it only makes the family happy.